Timpview High School: Athletics

-Timpview's athletic program offers participation in eleven competitive sports: lacrosse, baseball, basketball, football, golf, swimming, soccer, tennis, track, Wrestling, cross country, and volleyball.
-In the 2008–09 school year, Timpview won the "All Sports Award" for the 4A classification in Utah.
-As of 2009, the Timpview boys' tennis team has won seven consecutive 4A state tennis championships; its girls' swimming team has won three consecutive 4A championships.
+Timpview's athletic program offers participation in 11 competitive sports: lacrosse, baseball, basketball, football, golf, swimming, soccer, tennis, track, wrestling, cross country, and volleyball.
+Timpview won the "All Sports Award" for the 4A classification in Utah for the 2008-2009 school year.
+As of 2009, the Timpview boys' tennis team had won seven consecutive 4A state tennis championships; its girls' swimming team had won three consecutive 4A championships.
 In 2008–09, Timpview won state championships in football, boys' track, and boys' cross country.